-I love how right in the middle of Jesus explaining this whole idea of restoration and forgiveness Peter suddenly speaks up and says, “Lord, how often shall my brother sin against me, and I forgive him?
+It is interesting how in the middle of Jesus explaining this whole idea of restoration and forgiveness Peter suddenly speaks up and says, “Lord, how often shall my brother sin against me, and I forgive him?
 Up to seven times?”

 It’s like Peter is saying, “Wait, what?
 Hey, Jesus, can You repeat that?
 I have to forgive how often?
 Well…I can forgive up to seven times.
 That’s pretty good, don’t You think?”

-Jesus doesn’t intend to throw out a math problem here.
+Jesus isn’t intending to throw out a math problem here.
 The answer doesn’t matter.
 What Jesus is saying is that we are to love as He loves and forgives as He forgives.
 How many times does God forgive our sins?
 Lamentations 3:22-23 tells us His mercy is new every morning, and His faithfulness never fails, which means He’s willing to forgive us every single day.

 So, ask yourself…how many times has He forgiven you?
-Probably more than seventy times seven if you’re anything like me.
+Probably more than seventy times seven.
 If He has forgiven us that much, then how often should we forgive the people around us who push our buttons, outright offend us, or just plain annoy us?

 You can do the math if you like, but Jesus’ point is to forgive and keep forgiving for as long as it takes until the offender is restored to Him.